 The Great Debate: First televised presidential debate held at CBS Chicago 64 years ago this month

 On Sept.
-26, 1960, Vice President Richard M. Nixon and U.S. Sen. John F. Kennedy (D-Massachusetts) met for the first ever televised presidential debate in Studio 1 at the old CBS Chicago broadcast center at 630 N. McClurg Ct.
+26, 1960, Vice President Richard M. Nixon and U.S. Sen. John F. Kennedy of Massachusetts met for the first ever televised presidential debate in Studio 1 at the old CBS Chicago broadcast center, at 630 N. McClurg Ct. in the Streeterville section of the Near North Side.

-That same year, Nixon—amid a scandal over campaign contribution ethics—admitted that he had accepted a gift of a cocker spaniel pully named Checkers.
-Four years later, Kennedy made remarks at the 1956 DNC—again held at the International Amphitheatre in Chicago.
+That same year, Nixon — amid a scandal over campaign contribution ethic s —admitted that he had accepted a gift of a cocker spaniel puppy named Checkers.
+Four years later, Kennedy made remarks at the 1956 DNC — again held at the International Amphitheatre in Chicago.

-In 1960, Nixon and Kennedy each won nomination for the top of the Republican and Democratic tickets for president.
-While Kennedy was on an upswing—telling Protestant ministers in Houston that he could serve both his country and his church as a Roman Catholic—Nixon suffered an injury to his left knee in a limousine while campaigning in North Carolina and ended up in the hospital with septic arthritis.
+In 1960, Nixon and Kennedy each won nomination for the top of the Republican and Democratic tickets for president, respectively.
+While Kennedy was on an upswing — telling Protestant ministers in Houston that he could serve both his country and his church as a Roman Catholic — Nixon suffered an injury to his left knee in a limousine while campaigning in North Carolina and ended up in the hospital with septic arthritis.

 Congress suspended the "equal time" rule for broadcasting, thus making it so 14 minor-party candidates running for president in 1960 did not need to be granted equal time.
 The Democrat Kennedy and the Republican Nixon would debate one-on-one, and millions would be watching.